Grooming is a personal business. Men and women both like to feel good about their bodies…

 There are different ways to sport this style.
 You may choose to have just a thin line or a thicker one.
 Some people also divide their mustache by the philtrum (the ridge above the upper lip) to make a double pencil mustache.

 The key to this style is keeping an even line.
 To achieve this, you will need a trimmer with an ergonomic design and good balance.
-I would personally advise picking from the Philips Norelco selection because of their intuitive features.
+I would personally advise picking from the Philips Norelco selection because of their intuitive features and high quality.
 You will also need good dexterity to pull off that straight strip of facial hair.

 The Best Face Shapes for a Pencil Mustache